Fordism refers to the system of

 Globalization, Post-Fordism and the Contemporary

 Context of Development, Ray Kiely, University of East London, International

 This article examines the claims that we are living in a new, global, post-Fordist era.

 The claims of both globalization and post-Fordism are examined.

 Post-Fordism, Monopoly Capitalism, and Hollywood's Media Industrial Complex

 Michael Wayne, Brunel University, England michael, International Journal of Cultural

-towards the centralization and concentration of capital (the Three Cs Thesis) - is being
+and concentration of capital is being corrected or reversed.